gdquest-demos/godot-kickstarter-2019/docs/code-guidelines.md

 The following are some good tips to keep in mind and try to follow whenever possible.

-We alredy went through this, but just to reinforce it even more - scenes should be independent and at any moment in our game development, if we choose to save a part of the node tree as a scene, **it should run by itself without any errors** (<kbd>F6</kbd>)
+We already went through this, but just to reinforce it even more - scenes should be independent and at any moment in our game development, if we choose to save a part of the node tree as a scene, **it should run by itself without any errors** - <kbd>F6</kbd>

 <!-- TODO: show a concrete example -->
 Minimize changing the state of child nodes/scenes from parent nodes, unless the scene we're working with is logically built that way.
 For example, in [Fig. 4], in the highlighted node tree we see that the children nodes hold just data, but no custom behaviors that alters their state.
 The parent node in this case can access and potentially change the state of its children.
 In this case, the entire scene can be viewed from the outside like a black-box.
 All changes go through the parent node, with no direct access to the child nodes.